OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-client-api.md

         scene.commitAllChanges();
 ```

 Because we set the send mode of `theSdk` to Sync, `sendMessage` will return after sending out the message.
-As soon as the render computations in the session receive the message, they will start rendering the scene : after an initial "render prep" period, the client will begin to receive messages containing rendered frames.
+As soon as the mcrt computations in the session receive the message, they will start rendering the scene : after an initial "render prep" period, the client will begin to receive messages containing rendered frames.

 If the scene changes, we can send updates into the session.
 Calling `setDeltaEncoding(true)` on the `BinaryWriter` causes it to only encode objects and values that have changed since the last call to `SceneContext::commitAllChanges()`.
 For purposes of illustration, we'll wait 10 seconds, then load a  "delta" file into the context and send an update.